Breast Cancer Risk and Prevention

 Genetic Factors

 About 5 to 10 out of 100 cases of breast cancer are inherited (or hereditary), meaning that a damaged (mutated) gene was passed down from a parent to a child.
-BRCA 1 & 2 are the most common and well-understood mutations, but they are not the only ones that can increase breast cancer risk.
+BRCA 1 & 2 are the most common and well-understood mutations, but they are not the only ones that can raise breast cancer risk.
 You can read more about other genetic mutations in our article Genetic Testing for Familial Breast Cancer.

 You should talk with a genetic counselor if you are worried about your family history.
 You should be screened if you have any of the following:

 The most common cause of hereditary breast cancer is an inherited mutation in the BRCA1 or BRCA2 gene.
-If you have inherited a mutated copy of either gene from a parent, you have about a 40-85% chance of developing breast cancer during your lifetime.
+If you have inherited a mutated copy of either gene from a parent, you have about a 40 to 85% chance of developing breast cancer during your lifetime.
 People with these mutations tend to develop cancer at a younger age (before age 40) and these cancers more often affect both breasts.
 People with these inherited mutations also have a higher risk of other cancers, like ovarian cancer, male breast cancer, pancreatic cancer, and prostate cancer.
-BRCA mutations occur more in people of Ashkenazi Jewish (Eastern European) descent, as well as Norwegian, Dutch, and Icelandic populations, but they can happen in any racial or ethnic group.
+BRCA mutations happen more in people of Ashkenazi Jewish (Eastern European) descent, as well as Norwegian, Dutch, and Icelandic populations, but they can happen in any racial or ethnic group.

 Diethylstilbestrol (DES) Exposure for Mothers & Daughters